chadblack/Inquisition2025/calendar.md

 **DUE:** Précis on Rawlings OR comparison of alumbradismo and luteranismo

-## Week 5: Sex and Gender
+## Week 5: Reformation and Counter-reformation

-February 22 (Tuesday) When Sex is Blasphemous
+September 16 (Tuesday) When Sex is Blasphemous

 READ: